Flights from Birmingham to Milan

 Departing from Birmingham Airport

 Getting to the airport is easy.
 You will find bus services running directly to the airport or take the train to Birmingham International station.
-There is a free and frequent Air Rail Link from the station which takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail from the station which takes you to the terminal in just two minutes.
 If you prefer to travel by taxi, they can drop you right outside departures.

 Those driving to the airport will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via a free shuttle bus.
 Book a car park space online in advance and save up to 70%.